SonjaKK/StudentManager.Docs/docs/Applications/changingclosedate.md

 -- Select the month
 -- Select the day, then left click anyway on the screen besides the calendar, to exit the calendar view -- To commit the changes select save

--- The intakes will be listed again, but now with an updated Application Close date
+**The intakes will be listed again, but now with an updated Application Close date**

+- - To view a tutorial or the steps which need to be followed, please select the [**_tutorial link_**.](https://www.iorad.com/player/120644/Making-a-close-intake-selectable-again)